Leaderless Consensus of Heterogeneous Multiple Euler-Lagrange Systems with Unknown Disturbance: Introduction

 Motivated by these recent achievements, this paper aims to solve a leaderless consensus problem of uncertain heterogeneous EL systems with unknown disturbances over directed graphs.
 The disturbance is a compound sinusoidal signal with unknown magnitudes, frequencies and phase angles.
 Each agent aims to achieve consensus to a complex time-varying trajectory, cooperatively contributed by the whole group of agents.
 This include the constant consensus equilibrium \cite{MeiJ2020TCNS-EL} as a special case.
 Therefore, the agents must simultaneously and in a distributed way: achieve consensus to a common group system matrix; achieve consensus to a common reference trajectory; and reject the unknown harmonic disturbances.
-Inspired by both \cite{chen2009attitude,cai2016leader,lu2019adaptive} and \cite{baldi2019leaderless}, we show that this is possible via a suitable combination of consensus dynamics, internal model principle and adaptive regulation. {\myr More specifically, we propose an `observer' for each agent, whose task is to `observe' the state and system matrix of an autonomous system which is not pre-specified but arising from the inherent properties and the initial states of the agents.
+Inspired by both \cite{chen2009attitude,cai2016leader,lu2019adaptive} and \cite{baldi2019leaderless}, we show that this is possible via a suitable combination of consensus dynamics, internal model principle and adaptive regulation.
+More specifically, we propose an `observer' for each agent, whose task is to `observe' the state and system matrix of {\myr an autonomous system which is not pre-specified but arising from the inherent properties and the initial states of the agents.
 We put the term `observe' in quotes since this {\myr autonomous system} does not exist a priori.} In other words, it is an imaginary one, and is generated through the collaboration of all observers of the group of agents.
-In this sense, this paper extends the distributed observer approach \cite{cai2016leader} from leader-following consensus problem to leaderless consensus problem, {\myr and it also extends the leaderless consensus approach in \cite{wieland2011internal} by avoiding pre-specifying the system matrix of the internal model.}

 The contribution and novelties of our approach are summarized as follows: \begin{enumerate} \item In place of considering linear dynamics and undirected graphs, we solve a leaderless consensus problem of uncertain heterogeneous EL systems with unknown disturbances over directed graphs.
 This requires to develop new technical results (Lemmas 2-4 in this work) not reported in the literature. \item Based on the consensus stage, we design a cooperative controller for each EL system to synchronize to the observer while rejecting in an adaptive way the external unknown disturbances. \item Instead of a bounded tracking signal as in the single Euler-Lagrange system case \cite{lu2019adaptive}, we only require that the derivative of the final consensus state is bounded without imposing bounds on the cooperatively agreed trajectory. \end{enumerate}